Amazon CloudWatch

 }

-Log Stream and Group Name templating using record_accessor syntax
+Log stream and group name templating using record_accessor syntax

-Sometimes, you may want the log group or stream name to be based on the contents of the log record itself.
+You might want the log group or stream name to be based on the contents of the log record itself.
 This plugin supports templating log group and stream names using Fluent Bit record_accessor syntax.

-Recall that the kubernetes filter can add metadata which will look like the following:
+The Kubernetes filter can add metadata which will look like the following:

 kubernetes: {